Delegates Ready to Renominate Trump at Charlotte Convention

 But the coronavirus has changed all that, as much as Trump has resisted.
 Just 336 delegates — six from each of the 50 states, the District of Columbia and U.S. territories — have been invited to cast proxy votes on behalf of the more than 2,500 regular delegates.
 And stringent safety measures have been put in place guided by a 42-page health and safety plan developed by a hired doctor.

 Attendees were asked to practice enhanced social distancing and get tested prior to travel, fill out a pre-travel health questionnaire and participate in a daily symptom tracker.
-They're also being tested onsite and receiving daily health screenings, have been asked to maintain a 6-foot distance from other people and to use face coverings as a condition of participation.
+They're also being tested onsite, have been asked to maintain a 6-foot (1.8-meter) distance from other people and to use face coverings as a condition of participation — though many attendees were seen openly flouting those rules Monday morning.
 The RNC has also committed to contacting every participant five, 14 and 21 days after the event to check on potential symptoms.

+The event had been met with protests, and police have made several arrests.

 But first comes the “official business" in Charlotte, which the party selected in 2018 to host the convention.
 The location has been the subject of a dizzying back-and-forth after Trump in June angrily dumped the city because it refused to guarantee the event could be held free from restrictions meant to prevent the spread of the virus, including mask-wearing and social distancing.
 After a search, party officials chose a new venue, Jacksonville in the crucial state of Florida, which at the time had looser virus restrictions.